-The Amazon Echo Studio promises not only to be the best-sounding Echo speaker yet, but a smart speaker truly fit for audiophiles – bold claims for a product costing just £190.
+The Amazon Echo Studio promises not only to be the best-sounding Echo speaker yet, but a smart speaker truly fit for audiophiles – bold claims for a product costing just £190 / $200 / AU$329.

-As well as boasting upgraded internals fit for CD-quality and hi-res audio, which are both now available from Amazon Music HD – the latest incarnation of the company's music streaming service – the Echo Studio also promises to deliver 3D audio via tracks encoded in Sony's 360 Reality Audio and Dolby Atmos.
+As well as boasting upgraded internals fit for CD-quality and hi-res audio, which are both now available from Amazon Music Unlimited – the latest incarnation of the company's music streaming service – the Echo Studio also supports 3D audio via tracks encoded in Sony's 360 Reality Audio and Dolby Atmos.

 Build and compatibility